FreektenDoesschate/Portfolio/practice/setup_anaconda_env.md

 help(PyPDF2)
 ```

-You should now see the help instructions for your package.
+You should now see the help instructions for your package. (loading packages is case-sensitive, so make shure to spell it right!)